Swamimalai Bronze Icons

-Swamimalai Bronze Icons refers to bronze idols and statues manufactured in Swamimalai, Tamil Nadu.
-It has been recognized as a Geographical indication by the Government of India in 2008–09.
+Swamimalai Bronze Icons are traditional bronze sculptures and idols produced in the town of Swamimalai in Thanjavur district, Tamil Nadu.
+It was registered as a geographical indication by the Government of India in 2008–2009.

 History

-During the reign of Chola empire, Raja Raja I commissioned a group of sculptors for the construction of the Brihadeeswarar Temple at Thanjavur.
-The sculptors helped cast statues for Airavatesvara Temple and later settled at Swamimalai.
+During the Chola period, King Raja Raja I (r.
+985-1014 CE) commissioned sculptors for the construction of iconography of the Brihadisvara Temple in Thanjavur.
+Subsequent generations of these metal artisans cast statues for the 12th-century Airavatesvara Temple at Darasuram and later settled at the nearby Swamimalai.